zqyhaibara123/PTF4NewsRec/README.md

 # PTF4NewsRec
 The Source Code of PTF4NewsRec.
-The source code will be released in a weeek.
+The source code will be released in a week.
 Please wait for a moment.